Permission granted for redistribution – photo credits required

 With three back-to-back titles, you’re the defending champion in North Carolina’s elite 6.5-mile Surf to Sound Challenge.
 As I recall, you were planning on going for title number four in 2018 when the race was canceled due to Hurricane Florence.
 Will you be on the starting line in 2019?

 “I will be on the starting line, but I'm unsure of which race I would like to enter in 2019.
-The SUP race is one of my favorite because you get to head out through the surf.
+The SUP race is one of my favorites because you get to head out through the surf.
 But, Surf to Sound Challenge is including more outrigger canoe events, and they'll have the 11-mile OC-1 race Saturday morning as well.
 I love paddling and racing my Puakea Designs Kahele and may jump at the opportunity to race that.
 I've been trying to attend more outrigger events in 2019, and those have truly been the highlight of my season.”

 What is unique about Surf to Sound Challenge and how did this race fit into the development of your professional career?